 Enable or disable client-side caching.
-Although many workloads can benefit from client-side caching because it can reduce the frequency and necessity of network operations, others access\mode=striped[(MODIFIER)]
+Although many workloads can benefit from client-side caching because it can reduce the frequency and necessity of network operations, others can be negatively affected.
+It is important to understand how client-side caching works before invoking this option.
+Not valid with options type and access mode.